-The plots of independent smallholders were also mapped.
+The plots of independent, small-scale oil palm farmers were also mapped.
 The plots were mapped either before or after the surveys were conducted, depending on the availability of landowners.
 The plots were mapped using handheld Global Positioning System (GPS) devices, with a minimum of four points taken to map the boundaries of plots.
 A landowner's entire plot was mapped rather than just the portion where oil palm was being cultivated.
 These points were then used to create polygons of the boundaries of the land using ArcMap software.